astropy/astropy/docs/development/workflow/get_devel_version.rst

 ahead to the more sophisticated method look at :ref:`virtual_envs`).

 .. note::
-    There are a couple of circumstances in which this quick method of activating your copy of `Astropy`_ will NOT work and you need to go straight to using a virtual python environment:
+    This quick method of activating your copy of `Astropy`_ will NOT work

-    + You use Python 3.
+    if you want to work on C or Cython code in `Astropy`_.
-    + You want to work on C or Cython code in `Astropy`_.
+    You need to go straight to using a virtual python environment.

 In the directory where your copy of `Astropy`_ is type::

-    python setup.py develop
+    python3 setup.py develop

 Several pages of output will follow the first time you do this; this wouldn't be a bad time to get a fresh cup of coffee.
 At the end of it you should see